Domiciliary Care Allowance

 What happens when my child reaches the age of 16?

 DCA stops when a child reaches 16 so your last DCA payment will be for the month of their 16th birthday.
-The Department of Social Protection will write to you 3 months before your child’s 16th birthday to remind you that DCA will shortly stop and tell you about the available options.
+The Department of Employment Affairs and Social Protection will write to you 3 months before your child’s 16th birthday to remind you that DCA will shortly stop and tell you about the available options.

 At age 16, your child can apply in their own right for Disability Allowance (DA).
 DA is a means-tested payment for people with disabilities who as a result of their disability are substantially restricted in undertaking work that would otherwise be suitable for a person of their age, experience and qualifications.
 The qualifying conditions for DA are different from the qualifying conditions for DCA, so your child is not automatically entitled to DA because DCA was in payment.
 The means test for Disability Allowance assesses the means of your child and your income is not taken into account.

 Your child should apply a few months before they turn 16, to allow time for their application to be processed.
 Your entitlement to a Carer's Allowance will only be stopped where on review it is decided that your child no longer requires full-time care and attention.
 A Carer’s Allowance may be reviewed at any time to ensure that you continue to meet the conditions.

 Reviews and appeals

 If your application is refused, you may submit additional information and ask for the decision to be reviewed.
 If you are not satisfied with the outcome of this review or wish to appeal directly without a review, you can appeal to the independent Social Welfare Appeals Office.